youzan/zent/packages/zent/src/tag/README_en-US.md

 ## Tag

-Tag is suitable for marking and sorting。
+Structured display of information, labeling and classification.

 ### Guides

-- Tag is usually used as special marks or sorting marks.
+- Use when you need to mark the attributes and dimensions of the content, or supplement the description
-- You can add multiple tags for one item.
+- Use tags for cross-level search
-- The text in tag should not more than four words.
+- It is recommended that the label text should not exceed 7 characters, and the size of the display label can be configured as required

 ### Demos